MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 For example, the following command assigns a hash table to the `$a` variable.
-Then, it uses the `+=` operator to append another hash table to the existing hash table, effectively adding a new key/value pair to the existing hash table.
+Then, it uses the `+=` operator to append another hash table to the existing hash table, effectively adding a new key-value pair to the existing hash table.
 This command succeeds, as shown in the output:

 ```powershell